cjw-network/CjwMultiSiteBundle/README.md

 ## Installation

-Currently there is no composer based installation.
-Download the files and install them as `src/Cjw/MulitSiteBundle` folder within your eZ platform installation.
-See [Resources/doc/installation.md](Resources/doc/installation.md) for further instructions.
+CjwMultiSiteBundle can be installed via `composer`.
+See [Resources/doc/installation.md](Resources/doc/installation.md) for instructions.
+Note that some manual tweaks are necessary.

 ## Documentation